js-joda/js-joda/README.md

 and uses [cldrjs](https://github.com/rxaviers/cldrjs) to load the data.
 This is necessary to display and parse locale specific data, e.g DayOfWeek or Month Names.

-The cldr data is a peer dependency of this package, meaning it must be provided/`npm install`ed by users of `js-joda-locale`
+The cldr data is a peer dependency of this package, meaning it must be provided/`npm install`ed by users of `@js-joda/locale`

 Since the complete cldr-data package can be quite large, the examples and documentation below show ways to dynamically load or reduce the amount of data needed.

-The implementation of `js-joda-locale` also requires `js-joda-timezone` package e.g. to parse and output timezone names and offsets
+The implementation of `@js-joda/locale` also requires `js-joda-timezone` package e.g. to parse and output timezone names and offsets

 ### Node